 This transformed into a more secular holiday where children would present their mothers with flowers to show their appreciation.
 Today, Mother’s Day is a continuation of that recognition (except we’ve added a brunch to rival Easter’s own).

-A few years ago, I honored my mother in this blog on the occasion of her 90th birthday.
+A few years ago, I honored my mother in the local paper on the occasion of her 90th birthday.
 In it I suggested that “every day should be Mother’s Day.”

 Pointed out to me, however, was the fact that not everyone has a good relationship with their mother, and my tribute reminded them of unfair circumstances thrust upon their childhood.
 Of course, I acknowledged what they were saying, but that truth also underscored the importance of motherhood.